Badia – mountain village with rustic charm

-Where Ladin customs and traditions are cherished like nowhere else
+Ladin customs and traditions are cherished and preserved here

 - Ideal for a relaxing holiday close to nature

 - A good choice of accommodation and restaurants

 - The Santa Croce hospice

 Badia, situated at 1,324 m above sea level, is a quiet spot which has kept its rustic character.
 Several well-preserved Ladin hamlets have made Badia a real gem of traditional Alpine rural architecture.